 What Price are Australian Shepherd and Flat Coated Retriever Mix Puppies?

-There will always be a number of different things that can contribute to the price of this hybrid breed.
+There will always be many different things that can contribute to the price of this hybrid breed.

-First, you need to take the pedigree of the parents into consideration as this is perhaps the key part of the price that you pay.
+First, you need to consider the pedigree of the parents as this is perhaps the key part of the price that you pay.

 It will also be the case that the price can vary depending on who you are buying from.